AdobeDocs/dynamic-media-classic.en/help/using/cropping-image.md

 ---
 # Crop an image{#cropping-an-image}

-You can crop images in the Adobe Dynamic Media Classic.
+You can crop images in Adobe Dynamic Media Classic.
 The system retains information about images that were cropped so you can restore them to their original state.
 You can also crop an image and save the cropped version under a new name.

-You can crop an image to remove white space around it, or crop an area of the image.
+To remove white space around an image or to crop an area of the image, you can crop it.

 >[!NOTE]
 >